Prince William Spotted With Blonde Aussie Model Sophie Taylor In Switzerland

 Sophie’s mother confirmed media reports that the 24-year-old model had lunch with Prince William.
 But she insisted that her daughter was a “girl of integrity” who would never put the married William in an “awkward position.”

 “She is such a girl on integrity,” Joni, a resident of Wamberal, an affluent coastal suburb of the Australian Central Coast, told The Daily Telegraph.

 “There is no way she would put him [Prince William] in an awkward position.
 She would certainly never put anyone in that position.”

 “Sophie said they met and had a few drinks, “she added.
-“She said he was lovely and a down to earth person.”

 She denied that her daughter was having a romantic relationship with Prince William.
 According to Joni, her daughter was in a happy relationship with a young man called Aaron Goodfellow.
 The two were together in Verbier when William met Sophie.